 The Innovation Corps (I-Corps™)

-• NIDA provides funding up to $55,000 to cover direct program costs
+• Funding provided by NIDA for up to $55,000 to cover direct program costs

 • Training from biotech sector experts